GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_SystemRequirementDerivation](../../stereotypes.md#SAF_SystemRequirementDerivation)

-Specifies the fact that a System Requirement is derived from a Stakeholder Requirement.
-Note: This is the relationship of requirements of different architectural levels, when the team responsible for the subsystem has direct access to the full upstream requirements set, then no subcontractor relationship needs to be established.
+Specifies the fact that System Requirements are derived from a Stakeholder Requirement.
+Note: This is the relationship of requirements of different architectural levels.
+When the team responsible for the subsystem has direct access to the full upstream requirements set, then no subcontractor relationship needs to be established.
 ## SRrefiningLICP
 0..* [System Requirement](#System-Requirement) SRrefiningLICP 0..* [Logical Interface Connection Point](#Logical-Interface-Connection-Point)